nayankira/secure-chat-room/README.md

 9. the empty rooms will be deleted automatically
 10. quit from the application
-11. automatically quit from the application when facing abrupt disconnection
+11. automatically quit from the application when facing abrupt disconnection 12.the owner of a room can block another user for a period of time

 The application is executable as follows: java -jar chatserver.jar [-p port]